hallowauth/hallow/docs/QUICKSTART.md

 ## Push Hallow deployment zip to S3

-Pull the latest Hallow zip from GitHub actions, or build your own zip using `make`, and put that zip in an S3 bucket.
+Pull the latest Hallow zip from [GitHub Actions](https://github.com/hallowauth/hallow/actions?query=branch%3Amaster+event%3Apush), or build your own zip using
+`make`, and put that zip in an S3 bucket.
 When running Terraform, you will need the bucket name, as well as the name of the file (should be `hallow.zip`).